 Discover Funchal by sightseeing tour bus, tuk-tuk or tukxi

-Tips for an itinerary of longer than 7 days on Madeira Island
+Day trips & tours for staying longer than 7 days on Madeira Island

 Visit Porto Santo Island during your Madeira holiday